RhetTbull/exif2findertags/README.md

   --tag-group GROUP     Include all metadata from GROUP tag group, e.g. '--tag-
                         group EXIF', '--tag-group XMP'; see also, --group, --value.
+  --match PATTERN       Include all metadata tags whose tag name matches
+                        PATTERN, e.g. '--match Exposure'; see also, --group, --value.
+PATTERN is case-sensitive, e.g. '--match
+                        Exposure' matches EXIF:ExposureTime, EXIF:ExposureMode,
+                        etc. but '--match exposure' would not; see also, --group, --value

-Options for use with --all-tags or --tag-group: [mutually exclusive] -G, --group           Include tag group in Finder tag (for example,
+Options for use with --all-tags, --tag-group, --match: [mutually exclusive] -G, --group           Include tag group in Finder tag (for example,
                         'EXIF:Make' instead of 'Make') when used with --all- tags.